Scottyboi1/Webstore_Scraper/ReadMe.md

 # Webstore_Scrapper API
 # Description
-This is a rust program that scrapes listings from Goodwillfinds and Ebay.
+This is a rust program that scrapes listings from Goodwillfinds.
+Note: Found out Ebay prohibits bots from scraping their cite so this API will no longer support scraping Ebay.
 # API Usage

 Render link: https://webstore-scrapper.onrender.com